IWANABETHATGUY/rowan-json/readme.md

 # GOAL
-write a simple POC to validate if rowan has performance issue
+write a simple POC to validate if rowan has performance issue, it seems no.

 ## benchmark
 parse the `assets/big.json` 500kb